Monticello: A Presidential Residence in Virginia

 Monticello is perhaps the most recognizable of American residences since its image first appeared on the nickel in 1938.

 An intricate cherry and beechwood parquet floor and triple-sash windows set the ambiance for this multi-purpose parlor.
 It was used for reading, game playing, socializing, music, and more.
 Decorative moldings over windows complement ornate ceiling moldings; uniquely, the molding designs are derived from the Corinthian temple of Antoninus and Faustina in Rome, and they showcase utilitarian images, such as urns, tools, and the classic rosette.
-Hanging from a near-ceiling brass picture frame rod and in tiers around the room are paintings of people Jefferson admired, including a portrait of Benjamin Franklin.
-(Courtesy of Monticello Foundation)<span style="font-size: 16px;"> </span> <span style="font-size: 16px;"> </span>
+Hanging from a near-ceiling brass picture frame rod and in tiers around the room are paintings of people whom Jefferson admired, including a portrait of Benjamin Franklin.
+(Thomas Jefferson Foundation)<span style="font-size: 16px;"> </span> <span style="font-size: 16px;"> </span>

 The Cabinet, part of a private suite of rooms, served as a study in which Jefferson spent time reading, keeping precise notes about the weather, and managing his plantation.
 Flooding the room with natural light is one of several pairs of windows, as well as a French door leading to the South Venetian Porch.
 On display on the main round table in the room is a device to duplicate letters.
 Also noteworthy in the room is the Jefferson-designed walnut revolving stand that can hold up to five books and letters.
-(Courtesy of Monticello Foundation)
+(Thomas Jefferson Foundation)

 The various gardens at Monticello were considered a botanic showpiece in that many varieties of both ornamental and useful plants displayed in its gardens were from around the world and new to American gardens.
 These included tomatoes, rutabagas, artichokes, eggplants, broccoli, cauliflower, lima beans, and peanuts.
 The vegetable garden was located on a 1,000-foot retaining wall terrace.
 The focal point is a 13-foot-6-inch square brick pavilion with arched windows and a keystone-adorned brick arch over the windows.
 A border of lattice frames the roof.
 (Billy Hathorn/<a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">CC BY-SA 3.0</a>)

 The various gardens at Monticello were considered a botanic showpiece in that many varieties of both ornamental and useful plants displayed in its gardens were from around the world and new to American gardens.
 These included tomatoes, rutabagas, artichokes, eggplants, broccoli, cauliflower, lima beans, and peanuts.
 The vegetable garden was located on a 1,000-foot retaining wall terrace.
 The focal point is a 13-foot-6-inch square brick pavilion with arched windows and a keystone-adorned brick arch over the windows.
 A border of lattice frames the roof.
-(Billy Hathorn/CC BY-SA 3.0)
+Billy Hathorn/CC BY-SA 3.0

 Would you like to see other kinds of arts and culture articles?
 Please email us your story ideas or feedback at [email protected]